There are 16 names in this directory beginning with the letter B.

 The term bootstrapping most commonly refers to a process in language acquisition in which a child applies existing linguistic knowledge to learning new language forms. ex: knowing the transitive features of a verb will aid the child in creating sentence structures.

 borrowed word or borrowings

-A semantic change in which the precise meaning of a word changes over time and develops a broader meaning. ex: 'dog' (was once a specific breed) now means 'canine' (a broader term).
+In semantics broadening refers to when the precise meaning of a word changes over time and develops a broader meaning. ex: 'dog' (was once a specific breed) now means 'canine' (a broader term).